metalbear-co/mirrord/mirrord/config/configuration.md

 3. `"local"` - List of patterns that should be read locally.
 4. `"not_found"` - List of patters that should never be read nor written.
 These files should be treated as non-existent.
+4. `"mapping"` - Map of patterns and their corresponding replacers.
+The replacement happens before any specific behavior as defined above or mode (uses [`Regex::replace`](https://docs.rs/regex/latest/regex/struct.Regex.html#method.replace))

 The logic for choosing the behavior is as follows:

+1. Check agains "mapping" if path needs to be replaced, if matched then continue to next step with new path after replacements otherwise continue as usual.
-1. Check if one of the patterns match the file path, do the corresponding action.
+2. Check if one of the patterns match the file path, do the corresponding action.
 There's no specified order if two lists match the same path, we will use the first one (and we do not guarantee what is first).

     **Warning**: Specifying the same path in two lists is unsupported and can lead to undefined behaviour.

-2. There are pre-defined exceptions to the set FS mode.
+3. There are pre-defined exceptions to the set FS mode.
     1. Paths that match [the patterns defined here](https://github.com/metalbear-co/mirrord/tree/latest/mirrord/layer/src/file/filter/read_local_by_default.rs) are read locally by default.
     2. Paths that match [the patterns defined here](https://github.com/metalbear-co/mirrord/tree/latest/mirrord/layer/src/file/filter/read_remote_by_default.rs)